nirajand/git-workshop/README.md

 - To *Download* **Github Desktop Application**, [Click Here](https://desktop.github.com/).
 It is advised that you install this application.

+If you have any problem regarding `Git`, please visit [this url](https://stackoverflow.com/questions/315911/git-for-beginners-the-definitive-practical-guide).
+This is redirect hyperlink to Stackoverflow ang

 If you have any problem in downloading Git, go to a pdf file linked [here](https://github.com/dhakalnirajan/git-workshop/blob/main/Git%20PDF%20Files/what%20is%20git.pdf) and read the document, you will find the solution.
 The PDF is large, so GitHub won't show the file in the Rendered Block.
 Download the file and look into it.

 To Follow the Git Manual, go to the [Manual](https://github.com/dhakalnirajan/git-workshop/blob/main/Git%20PDF%20Files/Progit-Git%20Manual.pdf) and follow along.